victorlga/victorlga/README.md

 Volunteer Researcher at the University of São Paulo's Computational Systems Biology Lab.
 Working on word embeddings applied to scRNAseq data.
 Advised by Helder Nakaya, PhD.

 Research Intern at the University of Cincinnati College of Medicine's THINK Lab.
 Working on a database builder tool to extract transcriptomics data from lots of different sources into a single base.
-Advised by Rodrigo Deliberato, PhD and Lucas Bulgareli.
+Advised by Rodrigo Deliberato, PhD and Lucas Bulgarelli.

 <!--